kevinLB/react-olark/README.md

-# react-olark-plugin
+# react-olark

-React component to render an Olark chatbox on your page.
+React component to render an Olark chatbox on your page. \
 This is based on the work completed by [jgnewman](https://github.com/jgnewman/react-olark).
-This component adds additional functionality that allows configuration for if the box is inline or not.
-This is set in the env.js file.

 ## How it works